 - The silver nitrate in these pencils causes coagulation very quickly which will seal the injured blood vessels

-Words of caution on styptic pencils – many styptic pencils contain silver nitrate which will sting on contact and will stain everything.
+A word of caution when using styptic pencils: many contain silver nitrate which will sting on contact.
 Expect your dog to show discomfort when it’s first applied to their nail.
-Silver nitrate is messy stuff – it will stain your skin, carpet, and counter tops so use carefully.
+And remember that silver nitrate is messy stuff.
+It will stain your skin, carpet, and counter tops so use with caution.

-4 DIY Remedies to Stop Your Dogs Nail From Bleeding
+4 Homemade Remedies to Stop Your Dogs Nail From Bleeding

 - Baking Soda